Aero-ComSci/Bell-Ringer----220/README.md

 [Bridge]
 32 bits in a row
-High to low they neatly flow
+High to low, they neatly flow
-From minus two to the thirty-one
+From minus two to thirty-one
 All compacted in this binary show

 [Chorus]
-Binary love flip the bits and go
+Binary love, flip the bits and go
 Negative feelings simply overflow
 From zero down to thirty-two
-In the end it’s all just ones and zeros
+In the end, it’s all just ones and zeros